BravishkaSkytano/blog-old/src/posts/learning-to-wait-be-patient.md

 ---
 title: Learning To Wait and Be Patient
 date: 2020-11-27
-summary:
+excerpt:
   "Why is patience important? what does the Bible say about it? and a little bit about my experience with practicing patience.
 We don’t like long lines.
 We hate traffic.
 We just hate waiting for things.
 I remember there was one statistic that said most people would leave a website if it took over 5 seconds to load.
-Let’s face it, we’re spoiled rotten in this country."
+Let’s face it, we’re spoiled rotten in this country and patience isn't something we learn very early."
 category: 'Devotional'
 tags:
   - devotional